REMEDY : BNSSG referral pathways & Joint Formulary

 A combination of neuropsychology, neuroimaging (CT/MRI/PET – FDG and Amyloid) and CSF analysis is used to give accurate biomarker based diagnosis.
 A significant proportion of patients will have genetic testing.

-Neurosurgery via eRS RAS
+Neurosurgery via eRS Triage Service

 Patients should be referred to neurosurgery via eRS for the following conditions: